chenjianjx/pizza-order-workflow-demo/doc/project-plan-to-delete.md

 * Create the dummy controllers

-## Create the workflow engine
+## Create the workflow engine  -- done
 * A spring boot application which contains a main calls for worker
   * Contains a rest template starter
 * Create a docker compose which can
     * Start up the temporal.io server
     * Start up the workers (a dummy one)
-* Implement the workflow, activities and the worker
+* Implement the workflow, activities and the worker that I can think of
   * Accept signals

-## Integration
+## Integration -- done
 * Start the workflow from order service, using "workflow endpoint" (interface + implementation)
 * Call order service to do real job from the worker

+## Advanced flow
+* Query -- done

 ## Update Readme.md
 * How to run